-Written By ESR News Blog Editor Thomas Ahearn The Ban the Box movement that removes criminal history questions from initial job applications is becoming a national trend “that will soon affect all types and sizes of employers,” according to Attorney Lester Rosen, founder and CEO of Employment Screening Resources® (ESR).
-Rosen’s comments are featured …Continue reading "Ban the Box Becoming National Trend Says Safe Hiring Expert"
+Written By ESR News Blog Editor Thomas Ahearn Ban the Box laws that remove criminal history questions from job applications are spreading rapidly across the United States and fast becoming a national standard that will soon affect most employers.
+Attorney Lester Rosen, Founder and CEO of Employment Screening Resources (ESR), will present a complimentary webinar …Continue reading "Ban the Box Webinar for Employers on November 12"